alexvanh/basic_off_time_driver/README.md

 # basic_off_time_driver
-Flashlight driver firmware demonstrating method of using off-time to switch modes on attiny13 nanjg drivers.
+Flashlight driver firmware with ramping using off-time to switch modes on attiny13 nanjg drivers.

-The flashlight driver has 4 modes: high, medium, low, moonlight The light always comes on in high mode (no mode memory).
-To change modes the user must turn the flashlight off then on in less than about 500ms (off-time mode switching), by quickly pressing the switch halfway.
+The flashlight driver has 6 modes: high, medium, low, moonlight, smooth ramp, ramp selection

+The driver has optional mode memory, enabled if MODE_MEMORY is defined.
+To change modes the user must turn the flashlight off then on in less than about 500ms (off-time mode switching), such as by quickly pressing the switch halfway.
+The smooth ramp mode fades the light in and out.
+A short press puts the light into ramp selection mode, where the brightness is the level selected in the ramp mode.

 Previously off-time mode switching was not possible without hardware modifications (such as adding a capacitor to a spare pin of the